Easy Caprese Orzo Salad

 Do you like Orzo Salads?
 Try this Mediterranean Salad with Chickpeas!

-• The recipe is simple to make.
+This orzo caprese salad is so simple to make.
 The orzo pasta only takes about 9 minutes to cook and the other ingredients can be prepared while it is cooking.
-So the salad is ready in no time.
+That means this healthy side dish is ready in no time!

-• There are only a handful of ingredients.
-With only a few flavorful ingredients, you don’t have to have a ton of things on hand to make this Caprese Salad.
+I also love that there are only a handful of ingredients.
+With only a few flavorful ingredients, you don’t have to have a ton of things on hand to make this recipe.

-• The salad gets better when it is made ahead of time.
-Being able to make this Caprese Orzo Salad ahead of time is such a great bonus.
+Also, this salad gets better when it is made ahead of time, which is such a great bonus!

 Ingredients Needed

-• Basil leaves-Cut the basil into thin ribbons {or chiffonade} for a beautiful addition to this Caprese Salad.
+• Basil leaves – Cut the basil into thin ribbons {or chiffonade} for a beautiful addition to this orzo mozzarella salad.

-• Mozzarella Pearls-They can be found in the specialty cheese section in most grocery stores.
-If you can’t find them then cut mozzarella into cubes.
+• Mozzarella Pearls – They can be found in the specialty cheese section in most grocery stores.
+If you can’t find them, cut regular fresh mozzarella or even string cheese into cubes.

 2. Stir to coat, cover and refrigerate until cool.